 7. The U.S. Tax Code is unbelievably complex

-As of 2016, federal tax rules span 75,000 pages.
+The Internal Revenue Code is so complicated and convoluted that most people feel completely in the dark when approaching the IRS to resolve their tax debt problems.
+Currently, the federal tax rules span 75,000 pages.
 That is three times bigger than when President Jimmy Carter called it a “disgrace to the human race” in his 1976 acceptance speech.
 The size and complexity of tax law can work in taxpayers’ favor because IRS auditors don’t understand it all that well either.
-In many instances, entry level auditors and collection agents do not have tax or financial backgrounds.
-Be very selective whom you choose to help you in IRS tax resolution assistance.
+In many instances, entry-level auditors and collection agents do not have tax or financial backgrounds.
+Be very selective about whom you choose to help you in IRS tax resolution assistance.

 Typically, tax preparation companies and accounting firms are not trained in handling IRS resolution strategies.
-To resolve past due taxes and become compliant with the IRS, you want to work with a professional that has in-depth knowledge and has successfully represented numerous clients in IRS negotiations.
+To resolve past-due taxes and become compliant with the IRS, you want to work with professionals with an in-depth knowledge of the IRS processes and who have successfully represented numerous clients in IRS negotiations.

 8. The IRS has 10 years to collect taxes from the date you file your tax return, but the statute of limitations can be extended

-Filing an amended return, requesting an appeal, or submitting an offer in compromise will put a pause on the statute of limitations.
+To make things more complicated, there are several ways you can press pause on the statute of limitations without even realizing it.
+Filing an amended return, requesting an appeal, submitting an offer in compromise, or being out of the country for more than six months can all put a pause on the statute of limitations.
+You can see why it’s smart to talk with a tax professional before making a move with the IRS when you have substantial tax debt.
 Just because the IRS did not come calling after a couple of years of missed taxes does not mean you are in the free and clear.
 They most likely have not gotten around to processing your file yet.
-You should be proactive about becoming compliant now, to avoid worse problems down the road.
-Eventually, your file will rise to the top of their stack.
+You should be proactive about becoming compliant now to avoid worse problems down the road.

-9. Taxes are tough to remove through bankruptcy
+9. Taxes are tough to remove even if you file for bankruptcy

-Even through bankruptcy, unpaid taxes may stay with you and bankruptcy may not be the best solution to your unresolved tax issues.
-Even if you have filed bankruptcy, or are considering it, make sure to get legal advice on how that might affect any back taxes you owe to the IRS or state agencies.
+Even if you file for bankruptcy, unpaid taxes may stay with you.
+So, bankruptcy is not always the best solution for your unresolved tax issues.
+Get legal advice on how filing for bankruptcy will affect any back taxes you owe to the IRS or state agencies.

 10. Anything you write or say to an agent can be used against you

-The DIY approach may be good for things like home improvement, but not always so great when negotiating with the IRS.
-IRS examiners are trained to look out for the best interests of the government.
-If you are able to pay your tax debt with available cash or assets, they will want you to sell property, cash out or get in a payment plan to pay out the bill.
+The DIY approach may be good for things like home improvement, but it is not so great when negotiating with the IRS.
+Tax auditors are trained to look out for the best interests of the government, not yours.
+They will use any information you provide, such as your income, savings, properties, and total net worth, to obtain as much revenue as possible for the IRS.

-It’s easy to inadvertently divulge information that will negatively affect your collection case with the IRS.
-This is one of the most important reasons to consider hiring an experienced tax relief organization.
+It’s easy to inadvertently divulge information that will hurt you when negotiating with the IRS.
+This is one of the most important reasons for hiring an experienced tax relief company.
 Good firms will know how to present your case and what information to share (and not share) to achieve an optimal solution.
 The slightest misinformation or misfiling could set you back to square one.